DalaviMoreshwar/Unit-Test-Course/README.md

 - Write just enought code to make the test pass.
 - Refactor if necessary.

+> TDD produces code that is 100% covered by tests.

 ## Core Unit Testing Techniques

 ## Breaking Dependencies with Mocks